 Many community, health care, nonprofit, and government organizations are focusing on Black maternal health.
 Measures include diversifying the perinatal workforce, expanding access to health insurance, funding community health programs, and more.

-At UPMC, there are a number of federal and state bills that we strongly support and believe would have a positive impact on black women throughout the Commonwealth.
+At UPMC, there are a number of federal and state bills that we strongly support and believe would have a positive impact on black women throughout the Commonwealth of Pennsylvania.
 These pieces of legislation would reduce maternal health disparities by aligning patient, family, community, and health system resources to better support safer childbirth.
-A few opportunities for legislators in Harrisburg and Washington, D.C. include:

-- Many Doulas have received cultural competency training and are invaluable in providing nonmedical comfort and support to women before, during, and after childbirth.
+• Many Doulas have received cultural competency training and are invaluable in providing nonmedical comfort and support to women before, during, and after childbirth.

-- Studies have shown that women who receive Doula support during childbirth are less likely to need a Caesarean surgery, which occurs more often among Black women.
+• Studies have shown that women who receive Doula support during childbirth are less likely to need a Caesarean surgery, which occurs more often among Black women.

-“It is imperative that leaders understand and act to reverse the maternal morbidity and mortality trends that we are seeing in Pennsylvania and nationally,” Sharee Livingston, DO, chair of obstetrics and gynecology at UPMC Lititz.
+“It is imperative that leaders understand and act to reverse the maternal morbidity and mortality trends that we are seeing in Pennsylvania and nationally,” says Sharee Livingston, DO, chair of obstetrics and gynecology at UPMC Lititz.
 “It is great to see our elected officials recognizing the importance of creating legislation to address Pennsylvania’s maternal health crisis.
 More importantly, it is time to show Pennsylvania families and communities that their lives matter.”

 It’s also important that those working within and outside of hospitals advocate for Black women in the health system.
 For example, a friend (and/or doula) can go with a Black woman to her maternal health-related visit and ensure the provider addresses all concerns.
 A doula is a nonmedical birth assistant who acts as an advocate for the patient.
 Nurses, doctors, and other providers can get training to become more aware of their biases.

 The number one way to prevent poor maternal health outcomes is to ensure Black women have routine, high-quality health care.
 This includes before pregnancy, during pregnancy, and postpartum.
-Black women are encouraged to find a provider they feel they can trust and communicate with openly.

-Black women can also ask their health providers about doulas, support groups, and classes in their communities.
+Black women also can ask their health providers about doulas, support groups, and classes in their communities.
 These groups can connect women to an emotional support network that helps reduce stress in pregnancy.
 Facilitators also share information about eating and exercising in pregnancy and when to seek health care for symptoms.

 Moms are raising the future.
 Together, people can help Black women get the care and support they deserve.